barretron/fez.github.io/docs.md

 Installing
 -----

-Fez is not officially release yet.
+Fez is not officially released yet.
 You can, however, download and use it directly from GitHub.
 Just run the following command in your project directory:

     npm install --save-dev fez/fez